SoftwareEngineeringToolDemos/FSE-2013-RADA/README.md

 This repository was constructed by [Harini Reddy Kumbum](https://github.com/hkumbum) under the supervision of [Emerson Murphy-Hill](https://github.com/CaptainEmerson).
+Thanks to Michael Whalen and Tuan-Hung Pham for their help in establishing this repository.